All Articles

 - Carers and families would receive recognition and respite support.

-- The community would see disability treated not as a cost to manage but as a vital part of a fair society.
+- Disability would be treated not as a cost to manage but as a vital part of a fair society.

 We don’t want special treatment — just the chance to live with dignity and without fear of being forgotten.